BigBang001/Stock_Analysis_AI/README.md

 ## 📱 Live Project

 ### Using Netify
-Simply click the link to see the live project
+Simply click the link above to see the live project
 ---

 <div align="center">